Written by the Outwitly Team

 Julie Zhuo is one of Silicon Valley’s top product design executives.
 She leads the teams behind some of the world’s most popular mobile and web services used by billions of people every day.

 Julie also wrote about her time at Facebook in her New York Times bestseller, The Making of a Manager, a favourite over here at Outwitly!
-It’s a modern field guide packed with her own everyday examples, transformational ideas and fun illustrations.
+It’s a modern field guide packed with her own everyday examples, transformational ideas and some fun illustrations.

 Reshma Saujani

-Founder: Girls Who Code
+Organization: Girls Who Code (Founder)

-Follow on Twitter, LinkedIn, Instagram, and Facebook
+Follow on: Twitter, LinkedIn, Instagram, and Facebook

 Join her Newsletter